g-dev-net/HSOS-Programmierprojekt/src/algorithms/UpperConfidenceBound.md

 } from '@/algorithms/UpperConfidenceBound';

 banditStore.selectedStocks = [
-  { /* stock object */, bernoulli_param: 0.7, gaussian_param: { /* params */ } },
+  { name: 'AAPL', bernoulli_param: 0.7, gaussian_param: 0.05 },
-  { /* another stock */, bernoulli_param: 0.5, gaussian_param: { /* params */ } }
+  { name: 'GOOG', bernoulli_param: 0.5, gaussian_param: -0.02 }
 ];
 banditStore.possibleInvestments = 1000;

+upperConfidenceBound_gaussian();
+// or
 upperConfidenceBound_bernoulli();
-// or
-upperConfidenceBound_gaussian();

 console.log(algorithmStore.investmentsUCB);
 ```

 ## Complexity

-* Each selection step filters `investmentsUCB` per arm to compute `n_i` and `mean_i`.
-This is simple and clear which is good for moderate budgets
+* Each iteration filters `investmentsUCB` per arm to compute statistics.
-* For very large `T` maintain per arm `count[i]` and `sum[i]` in local arrays and update them incrementally after each pull.
-This avoids repeated filtering and keeps per step work linear in the number of arms
+* For large `T`, maintaining local arrays for counts and sums can reduce overhead.

 ## Limitations

-1. UCB1 assumes bounded rewards.
-This matches Bernoulli rewards.
-For Gaussian rewards with high variance consider normalization or a tuned UCB variant
-2. The policy is deterministic which simplifies debugging
-3. The current implementation recomputes statistics from history.
-Incremental statistics can speed up large runs
+1. **Bounded reward assumption:**
+   UCB1 theory assumes rewards in [0,1].
+The Gaussian variant approximates this via the variance-scaled bonus.
+2. **Fixed variance:**
+   The Gaussian implementation assumes a known and constant σ = 0.15.
+3. **Determinism:**
+   The policy has no randomness beyond reward draws, making it stable and reproducible.
+4. **Performance:**
+   Filtering per arm on every iteration is simple but not optimal for very large runs.

 ## Summary

-* `UpperConfidenceBound.ts` runs UCB1 for a fixed set of stocks and a fixed budget
+* `UpperConfidenceBound.ts` implements UCB for Bernoulli and Gaussian bandits.
-* It initializes with one pull per arm then repeatedly selects the arm with the largest optimistic estimate
+* Gaussian variant adjusts the exploration term using the known variance σ².
-* Results are written only to `investmentsUCB` which keeps UCB separate from other algorithms and simplifies analysis
+* Results are stored exclusively in `investmentsUCB` for clean separation and analysis.
+* The approach is deterministic, transparent, and compatible with the Pinia store pattern in Vue.